JimFowler/books/Books20/Tools/python/doc/lib/introduction.rst

 after World War Two, and was published until 2000 when the online versions became the dominant mechanism for literature searches.

-The AJB volumes contain a list of the journals reviewed for that particular volume and year.
-The *Books20* needs references to these journals so that the book reviews may be linked more information about the journal

 History
 =======

-Although initial cataloging of books was started with AJB volume 68 in late September of 2010, I did not have a need for the journal entries until 2016 when I began thinking about the final database.
-I had already written **ajbbooks** and was working on version 2.0 of that program using XML as the output format.
-I was also beginning to work on the SQLlite version of my library collection.
-These factors motivated me to add the **journals** programs to my toolbox.
+Initial cataloging of books was started with the AJB volumes in late September of 2010 using the **bookentry** program, later renamed as **ajbooks**.
+In 2016 work was started on the **journal** program to capture information about the journals that held reviews of the books.
+There were many files that were common to both programs and at first the were loaded from the module ajbbooks.
+This quickly became a nuisance and in 2018 these files were split into **aabook.lib**, **aabook.ajbbook**, and **aabook.journal**.